piascikj/imdone/README.md

 ----
 iMDone is now available as a chrome app at [iMDone - Chrome Web Store](https://chrome.google.com/webstore/detail/imdone/kchfkmdhgpibgidhdllkbgfnpmefdldl).

-This project is going on hold so I can foucs more of my time on the chrome app.
-I'll be adding all of the npm project features to the new chrome app over time, so stay tunned.
-If you like iMDone give the chrome app a try!
+This project is on hold so I can foucs more of my time on the chrome app.

+iMDone for chrome is now more feature rich than iMDone and is available for your friends who don't know npm or node!

 You can read more about it at the [iMDone Blog](http://blog.imdone.io).